hexagonrecursion/stack-overflow-comments/README.md

 Authorship: I did NOT write this myself.
 I copied it from other people who probably copied this from other beopoe too

+Don't tell antone: Natty is secretly two admins in a trensh coat

 # New user
 ```
 Welcome to Stack Overflow.